aces/Loris/docs/wiki/99_Developers/Update_LORIS.md

  ```
 ## Imaging projects
 Update your [Loris-MRI code](https://github.com/aces/Loris-MRI/releases) to the latest Loris-MRI release and carefully review the Loris-MRI release notes for changes to the imaging pipeline scripts, config files and tables, and follow all recommended steps for Existing Projects.
 We recommend testing your pipelines after upgrading.

+### Troubleshooting
+In the latest release, Loris needs to upgrade the PHP version.
+If you have an old PHP version installed, you need to upgrade to the higher PHP version. (example: PHP 7.3 to PHP 7.4 in Ubuntu)
+In order to ensure that this new PHP version is installed correctly, you need to do the following steps:
+1. `sudo apt-get install -y php7.4 php7.4-mysql php7.4-xml php7.4-json php7.4-mbstring php7.4-gd php-ast`
+2. `sudo apt-get install -y libapache2-mod-php7.4`
+3. `sudo a2dismod php7.3`
+4. `sudo a2enmod php7.4`
+5. `sudo service apache2 restart`
+6. run "/var/www/loris/htdocs$ echo "<?php phpinfo(); ?>" >> test.php "
+   Using test.php to check the current PHP version in your browser.
+7. `make clean`
+8. `make `
+9. `mkdir smarty/template_c/`  and set permission for this new folder (770 or 777).